 - Enhance student learning experiences through innovative field-based teaching that addresses needs relevant to the wellbeing of children, families, and communities.

 - Make mutually beneficial and meaningful connections and contributions in the greater community.

-- Support WCE in continuing to be the premier College of Education in the region through innovative and effective teaching, service, and scholarship.
+- Support WCE in continuing to be the region's premier College of Education through innovative and effective teaching, service, and scholarship.

-- Offer well coordinated service-learning projects that enhance classroom learning.
+- Offering well coordinated service-learning projects that enhance classroom learning.

-- Help students identify new service opportunities or continue involvement with projects in which they are already working.
+- Helping students identify new service opportunities or continue involvement with their current projects.

-- Provide opportunities for students to engage in a new community, or give back to their own communities.
+- Providing opportunities for students to engage in a new community, or give back to their own communities.

-- Listen and learn from students so that we can continuously enrich our program.
+- Listening and learning from students so that we can continuously enrich our program.

-- Are available to meet with students to discuss successes, concerns and questions.
+- Being available to meet with students to discuss successes, concerns and questions.

 Source: Mitchell, Tania D. “Traditional vs. Critical Service-Learning: Engaging the Literature to Differentiate Two Models.”
 Michigan Journal of Community Service Learning, Apr.
 2008, pp. 50–65.